-Skin penetration procedures are defined under the Public Health Act 2010 to mean any procedure that penetrates the skin or declared by the Public Health Regulation 2012 as being a skin penetration procedure which can include, but is not limited to:
+Skin penetration procedures are defined under the Public Health Act 2010 to mean any procedure that penetrates the skin or declared by the Public Health Regulation 2022 as being a skin penetration procedure which can include, but not limited to:

 - Any treatments which involve deliberate penetration or removal of the skin, such as microdermabrasion, micro-needling (e.g., derma rolling) and extractions during facials.